Sticky Player (Fusebox 1.0)

 How to Enable the Sticky Player

 To enable the Sticky Player on your WordPress website, go to your WordPress dashboard, head to Settings > Fusebox Player, and click on the Sticky Player tab.
 The default setting is Disabled.
-Switch to Enabled to enable the Sticky Player.
+Switch to Enable feature to enable the Sticky Player.